akanksha-24/HI_Galaxies_CHORD/README.md

   - set in hh:mm:ss.
 Try to keep this to under 8-10 hours, otherwise you will be queued for longer

 ## 4. example_galaxyCatalog.py
-This file shows an example of how to plug in the catalog into the radivs pipeline
+This file shows an example of how to plug in the catalog into the radivs pipeline.
+You may copy this into your radivs_examples directory and run with `python example_galaxyCatalog.py` to run the radivs pipeline.

 ## 5. Catalog outputs
 ### catalog.npy